khoover/chezbob/bob2k14/fp_server/readme.md

-# barcodei_server daemon
+# fp_server daemon

-This server is responsible for running the barcode connection to the soda UI.
+This server is responsible for running the fingerprint connection to the soda UI.

-This is different from barcode_server in that it reads from a input device from /dev/input/ rather than a serial port.
-It is intended for use with USB barcode readers which emulate a keyboard.

 It uses JSON-RPC to talk to the main soda server.